TakeFive

 Microbreak analytics for users to dig into.

-Try it for yourself!
+Try it for yourself

 Below is iteration 3 of the TakeFive prototype.
 You can receive reminders, log microbreaks, collect achievements, and start streaks!
-The only thing you can't do yet is receive push notifications.
+The only thing you can't do is receive push notifications.

 Future roadmap